zmillman/style-guide/javascript.md

 Be careful when adding numbers to explicitly cast to a number type.
 Otherwise, you might accidentally perform string concatenation if one of the arguments is a string.

-Use a null check of `if (value != null)` instead of `if (value)` when `value` can be any number.
+Use a null check of `if (value == null)` instead of `if (!value)` when `value` can be any number.
 It is easy to forget that zero is falsey.

-`NaN` is the only value in JavaScript that does not equal itself.

 All JavaScript numbers are doubles.
 Be careful when using large integers, doing decimal math, and when casting numbers to and from strings.
-Bit operators are 32-bit, which can lead to unexpected results.
+Bit operators act like 32-bit signed integers, which can lead to unexpected results.

+`NaN` is the only value in JavaScript that does not equal itself.

 **[[⬆]](#table-of-contents)**